-If so, don’t delay contact our office today.
+If so, don’t delay to contact Hale Legal today.

 Upon being served with a Freezing Notice you are obliged (within 7 days) to provide a Statutory Declaration setting out what persons or entities might have an interest in the property the subject of the Freezing Notice.
 Failure to do so will constitute an offence.